zelsaadany/Recession/README.md

    - pip install matplotlib

  - Operating System.
 Any operating system should work, but the pipeline was only tested on Ubuntu (version: Artful Aardvark).

+#
+# Notes
+#

+@TODO:@ANDY:make sure to tell zainab about ssh keys to save hassle, and show her the p-values and plots when they're done